Many or all companies we feature compensate us. Compensation and editorial

 Before that can happen, the creditor must notify you of the lawsuit and complete the following steps.

-1. Make contact: The creditor must contact you by telephone or in-person to inform you of the debt, typically 30 to 60 days after a missed payment.
-The Fair Debt Collection Practices Act requires creditors to provide specific information about your debt, including the account number, an itemized list of what you owe, and contact information.
+1. Make contact: The creditor must contact you by telephone or in person to inform you of the debt, typically 30 to 60 days after a missed payment.
+The Fair Debt Collection Practices Act requires creditors to provide specific information about your debt.
 If you don’t respond to the notice, attempt to find a solution, or make payment, the case progresses.

-3. Get a judgment: On the court date, the judge will decide about your case, determining whether the creditor can levy your account.
-If you don’t respond to the lawsuit notice or appear on the hearing date, the judge can issue a default judgment against you.
-Default judgments allow creditors to levy bank accounts and collect payments.
+3. Get a judgment: On the court date, the judge will determine whether the creditor can levy your account.
+If you don’t respond to the lawsuit notice or appear on the hearing date, the judge can issue a default judgment that allows your creditor to levy bank accounts and collect payments.

-4. Levy your account: Creditors can usually begin to garnish your wages 30 days after the judgment against you.
+4. Levy your account: Creditors may begin to garnish your wages 30 days after the judgment against you.
 Most levies expire after 180 days and are only valid for one bank account.

 The most common triggers that prompt a bank levy are unpaid taxes or unpaid debt.
 The IRS and the Department of Education tend to use the bank levy the most.